WebOfTrustInfo/rwot9-prague/topics-and-advance-readings/Bare-minimum-agent.md

 ## No devices
 As mentioned above, there are still a lot of people who are offline, and they are slowly getting online.
 But to save them some time from having to understand what this digital identity thing is and get a feel of how to properly represent yourself online.
 We want to understand what can be done for the no devicers/offliners now.

 Last year, ID pass presented a really cool solution, and I want to continue that talk.
 ID pass solution can work well and is perfect for closed ecosystems like a refugee camp, but will have a problem of working well in an open ecosystem like the city of Kampala.
+Because how do you enable people to share credentials and their DID properly.

 This area needs to be discussed, in terms of what are the needs for such a physical identity.
 What libs need to be created to enable easy device to card communication.
 What are the best way for an interaction to happen, recieving a VC, backing up a VC and so on.